 - Park right at the very end of the road and climb up to Soldier Pass cave.

-- Short but very technical and diverse
+- Short but very technical and one of the more diverse Sedona Jeep trails

-- Leads to 3 popular attractions
+- Leads to 3 popular natural landmarks

 - Guarantees you access to Soldier Pass hiking trail